blockchain-lab/shared_vision_towards_programmable_economy/README.md

 ### Land registration application

+Recently the World Bank indicated that 70% of the world’s population still lacks access to proper land titling or demarcation [[REF](http://ieg.worldbankgroup.org/blog/why-land-administration-matters-development)].
+A digital land registration system using blockchain technology requires re-designing existing procedures for submission and verification of records and claims.
+It is most likely to demand changes to legal frameworks.

+Obtaining agreement from numerous parties during several of the stages of a property transactions, detecting errors, and to preserve tamper-proof logging is a significant challenge.
+Central keepers of records are often entrusted with this critical coordination task.
+Blockchains clearly have potential here, offering transparency, reduce overhead, and especially the single-source-of-truth aspect.
+Various reports support this opinion [[REF](https://www2.deloitte.com/content/dam/Deloitte/uk/Documents/Innovation/deloitte-uk-blockchain-app-in-public-sector.pdf).

-Our presented architecture for the programmable economy is designed to greatly simplify critical transactions such as land ownership.
+Our presented architecture for the programmable economy is designed to greatly simplify critical public infrastructure such as land ownership.
+As technology experts we are unable to judge if laws of various countries are ready to transition to a world where analog printouts hold less authority and the digital world is the authoritative source of truth.
+To date it seems no country recognizes the electronic signatures created using self-sovereign identity systems.

-Authoritive chain with
-the digital version is authorative electronic signature checks on validity are always conducted beforehand Courts and validity rule mortgages on smart contracts? legal
+The blockchain technology of today is sufficiently mature to start prototyping and understanding the (possible) advantages for land registration.
+This technology is not yet sufficiently understood to underpin such an essential public service.
+But it will be soon.
+Similar to self-driving cars, it is likely that legal issues will decelerate technological progress.

 ### Global Mortgage Finance market (application)